 - Related Entries

 Philosophers usually assume that a prayer is effective if and only if God brings about the thing requested because of the prayer, so that had the prayer not been offered, the thing in question would not have occurred.
 So if you pray to God for rain tomorrow and it does rain tomorrow, this all by itself is not enough to say that your prayer for rain was effective—it must also be the case that God actually brought about the rain at least in part because of your prayer.
-If it would have rained anyway, without your prayer for rain, then it doesn't seem that your prayer for rain was effective.
+If it would have rained anyway, without your prayer for rain, then it doesn’t seem that your prayer for rain was effective.
 So an effective prayer would be a prayer that made a difference by influencing God to act.
-(For more on this question, see Flint 1998, chapter 10, and Davison 2009.)
+(For more on this question, see Flint 1998, chapter 10, and Davison 2017, chapter 2.)

 As mentioned above, traditional theists believe that God is immutable (cannot change) and impassible (cannot be affected by anything external).
 These ideas are related to one another, but not identical: if God is immutable, then God is impassible.
 But just because God is impassible, it does not follow that God is immutable—God might be able to change without being affected by any external source.
 If God is both immutable and impassible, then it seems that no petitionary prayers are effective.

-A number or responses are open to traditional theists at this point.
+A number of responses are open to traditional theists at this point.
 Some theists have argued that there are independent reasons for saying that God is neither immutable nor impassible.
 For example, many people have argued that God is both compassionate and forgiving.
 But to be compassionate or forgiving seems to require being responsive to the actions of others, so perhaps we should not say that God is immutable or impassible after all (see the entry on concepts of God).

 A different response to the puzzle here would involve characterizing the concepts of divine immutability and impassibility so that they apply to God in a way that does not rule out the effectiveness of petitionary prayers.
 This is an interesting philosophical project in its own right (see the discussions in Creel 1985 and the entries on Concepts of God and immutability), but its prospects for success fall beyond the scope of this article.